Valenwe/Social-Network-Hululu/README.md

   PRIMARY KEY (`pm_id`)
 ) ENGINE=InnoDB AUTO_INCREMENT=1 DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_unicode_ci;
 ```
+Alternatively, you can simply import the  `hululu.sql` file directly.

-* Then go in its root folder, and create a new directory inside `/htdocs/`, called `sn`
+* Then go in its root folder, inside `/htdocs/`.
 * After that, paste the ZIP content of the repository inside that new directory.

 * Then, go in `/apache/conf`, and change the file `httpd.conf`: